Popular Posts

 I have greatly enjoyed the bike.
 The ride is smooth and the handling is awesome.
 Due to the low center of gravity and quality engineering making tight U-turns, quick swerves, or riding aggressively in the twisties is smooth and very comfortable.
 I never feel like the bike is going to fall over or get away from me.

-The engine is good, although I rejetted it and put pod air filters on it in order to increase the power.
+The engine is good, although I rejetted it and put K & M pod air filters on it in order to increase the power.
 I am not for sure why Yamaha designed the engine in such a way that there is a lot of untapped power, but they did.
 The power is still good and I can roll on the throttle to pass when I need to.
 I even have a trailer that I pull with the bike.
 I pulled it on a 12-day trip from Texas to Colorado and through the mountains.
 The bike never faltered.

 I currently have a Mustang seat and pillion, but in all honesty I wish I still had my stock seat.
 I loved the way it felt.
 The position of the floorboards are very comfortable and allow a lot of foot movement and placement options, which is nice on those long rides.